Do you want to bring the joy of health and exercise you feel to everyone else… or help your clients achieve their goal weight?

-You’ll about all this, and more, with this Fitness Australia accredited, online course.
+You’ll learn about all this, and more, with this Fitness Australia-accredited online course.

 Stylist and Personal Trainer Charlotte Downey, from Streetstyle + Fitness, has designed this course to help your clients see themselves in a more positive light, improving their self perception, self-esteem, chances of success, and self satisfaction (18).

 14 K yle CR, Caiozzo VJ.
 The effect of athletic clothing aerodynamics upon running speed.
 Med Sci Sports Exerc.
 1986 Oct;18(5):509-